 A Managing Editor comes from a more traditional newsroom or similar setup and is ultimately responsible for all of the work going out from that department.

-Managing Editors work with and recruit writers, make sure that content briefs are created and followed, and that work comes back on time and is edited before publishing.
+Managing Editors work with and recruit writers, ensure that content briefs are created and followed, and that work comes back on time and is edited before publishing.

 In many content agencies, a Content Manager often plays this role with their specific clients.
 In larger agencies, a Head of Content is essentially the Managing Editor and acts in that capacity.